Home

 Feel free to change the chocolate chips to semi sweet if you prefer dark chocolate in your chocolate chip cookie recipe.
 I'm a milk chocolate fan in most cases except when it comes to my toffee recipe.

 So what is the unusual ingredient that I use?
-It's oatmeal grounded up into oatmeal flour.
+It’s oatmeal grounded up into oatmeal flour or you can buy oat flour.

 I like the flavor the oatmeal brings to the cookie without changing the texture too much.